 Jesse has curated, produced, and hosted many events.
 For two years, she curated, produced, and co-hosted a monthly multi media true story telling event called Talkingstick at the Rubin Museum of Art, the Himalayan art museum in NYC.
 She co-curated and co-hosted a weekly seasonal event at Tibet House US called Mindful Music and Sound Series, an educational music based series focused on Buddhism and Tibetan culture.
 Other one time only events have included ‘To Nepal with Love,’ which featured Nepalese and Tibetan poets, artists, and musicians, a 'Tribute to Roby Springer' held at Anthony Film Archives, and ‘Gathering for Nepal and Beyond,’ a fundraiser for Nepal and the Himalayan region after the earthquake of April, 2015.
 For many years, Jesse and her mother curated an annual event at the Metropolitan Museum of Art, creating evenings of music, poetry, and stories inspired by one of the exhibits in the museum, or by a literary or historical figure or era.
 Events included themes such as Emily Dickinson, Hildegard von Bingen, Joan of Arc, William Blake, Georgia O'Keefe, and Walt Whitman.
 They also took this idea to other locations such as MoMA and The Morgan Library and Museum.
-Pathway to Paris, her collaboration with Rebecca Foon, has hosted eight events so far, including a radio hosted show at WQXR venue, The Greene Space in NYC, an evening at the Rialto Theatre in Montreal, two consecutive evenings the Le Trianon in Paris, and programming at FORM Festival in Arizona.
+Pathway to Paris, her collaboration with Rebecca Foon, has hosted eight events so far, including a radio hosted show at WQXR venue, The Greene Space in NYC, an evening at the Rialto Theatre in Montreal, two consecutive evenings the Le Trianon in Paris, programming at FORM Festival in Arizona, and their most recent event at Carnegie Hall in NYC.
 Whether she is putting together an event on her own, in collaboration with others, or invited onto an event as a performer or speaker, she enjoys seeing people of all different backgrounds and vocations joining together, and creating platforms for new collaborations that otherwise may not have taken place, which also includes that of the person onstage and those in the audience.